 About Me

-I am a Professor of Practice in Quantitative Finance and Systematic Investing at the University of Liechtenstein (UniLi) and a Senior Research Associate at the Department of Economics, University of Zurich (UZH).
-In addition, I serve as a Lecturer in Empirical Finance at UZH's Department of Finance and as Head of Quantitative Research at OLZ AG.
+I am a Professor of Practice in Quantitative Finance and Systematic Investing at the University of Liechtenstein (UniLi) and Head of Systematic Strategies at Zürcher Kantonalbank (ZKB Asset Management / Swisscanto).
+In addition, I am affiliated with the Department of Economics at University of Zurich (UZH) and serve as a Lecturer in Empirical Finance at UZH's Department of Finance as well as at the Hochschule für Wirtschaft Zürich (HWZ).
 Previous roles include: Research Fellow at the New York University (NYU) Stern Volatility and Risk Institute, Postdoctoral Researcher at Yale University, and Visiting Researcher at Copenhagen Business School (CBS).

 My research focuses on Financial Econometrics and Machine Learning, with applications in Empirical Asset Pricing, Portfolio Optimization, and Climate Risk.
 At NYU and Yale, collaborations with Nobel laureate Robert F. Engle and Bryan Kelly present real-time risk signals and international financial market data, including volatility, correlations, systemic, and climate risks.
 Work with Lasse Pedersen at CBS explores (market) concentration risk, while projects with Michael Wolf and Olivier Ledoit at UZH focus on large-dimensional risk estimation models for applied investment solutions.